Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 -  `GZIP` is the only supported scheme. (`DEFLATE` is not universally supported by all browsers)
 - `NONE` is recommended if the SLPK is used as a transfer format instead of a service.

+**Folder Pattern**

+The example below shows a Scene Layer Package archive with the `BASIC` folder pattern.
+I3S also allows an `EXTENDED` folder pattern, which uses subtree partitions to avoid problems with very large packages.

-The following entries are required and must be of the specified type.
+The following entries the allowed types.
 The default is in **bold**.

 | Property                | Details                                   |
 | ----------------------- | ----------------------------------------- |